laurentlannareix/api/README.md

 This project is made to helps you create an authentication page based on Auth0 and Django backend.

+## Requirements

+    You need Anaconda environment installed

 ## Installation

-1 - Add .env file into the app root - This is where your settings.py file is located.
+1 - Add .env file into the app root - this is where the settings.py file is located.

 2 - Then, add the following environment variables into the .env file :